danielbradley/Extract/README.md

 Markdown uses a triplet of back-ticks ("```") in the left-most column to indicate the start and end of a pre-formatted text section, while Maxtext uses a tilde ('~') character.
-While, technically, both text systems ignore any remaining text on the line, some systems such as Github, allow remaining text to hint at a programming language, and others such as Pandoc may not recognise the delimiter if there are spaces in any remaining text.
+While, technically, both text systems ignore any remaining text on the line, some systems such as Github, allow remaining text to hint at a programming language for syntax highlighting, and others such as Pandoc may not recognise the delimiter if there are spaces in any remaining text.

 'Extract' uses these superfluous characters to indicate a pattern that will be matched against a pattern passed